Specialized Spanish translation services

 Besides translation, localizing an internet page may involve adjusting currency layout, units of measure, date and time formats, addresses, phone numbers, legal references, meta descriptions, and of course, the URL address.

 Always an advantage: A native Spanish linguist well-versed in localization of online content and user interfaces.
 In my case, a linguist adept at translating texts on Tourism, Marketing, HR, Logistics, Photography or Education as well as knowledgeable of concepts like CMS, tags, variables, SEO keywords and character limitations.

-- Throughout the entire translation, transcreation and/or website localization process, my focus is to ensure the target content conveys the same meaning and achieves the same purpose for readers as the source content does in English/German.
+- Throughout the entire translation, transcreation and/or website localization process, my focus is to ensure the target content conveys the same meaning and achieves the same purpose as the source content does in English/German.
 Every effort is made to provide a carefully researched, meaningful final version in Spanish.

 - checking spelling, formatting, numbers (e.g. measurements, prices) and punctuation;